gchure/phd/src/chapter_01/section_02_molecular_adaptation.md

 ## On The Janus Face of Molecules

-Monod is perhaps most famous for his discovery of allostery, to which he famously referred  to as "the second secret of life" [@ullmann2011; @monod1965].
-It is fair to say that this "secret" has been now been declassified.
-Allosteric regulation can be found in all domains of life across varied types of biological processes.
-Allostery can be found governing the behavior of ion channels [@einav2017,
+Monod is perhaps most famous for his discovery of allostery which he famously referred to as "the second secret of life" [@ullmann2011; @monod1965].
+It is fair to say that this "secret" has now been declassified.
+Allosteric regulation can be found in all domains of life across various types of biological processes.
+Allostery can be found governing the behavior of ion channels [@einav2017;
 @auerbach2012a], enzymatic reactions [@einav2016], chemotaxis [@keymer2006],
-G-protein coupled receptors [@canals2012], quorum sensing [@swem2008], and transcriptional regulation [@huang2018, @lindsley2006a], to name a few of many examples.
-Despite the objective complexity in the molecular structures of all of these allosteric molecules, they can frequently be reduced to simple cartoons where the details of conformational changes, substrate binding affinities, and more can be massaged into a small set of key details.
+G-protein coupled receptors [@canals2012], quorum sensing [@swem2008], and transcriptional regulation [@huang2018; @lindsley2006a], to name a few of many examples.
+Despite the objective complexity in the molecular structures of all of these allosteric molecules, they can frequently be reduced to simple cartoons where the details of conformational changes, substrate-binding affinities, and more can be massaged into a small set of key details.
 @Fig:allostery (A) shows the molecular structures of a variety of allosteric transcriptional repressors (top).
-While each has their own fascinating structure and continuum of conformational states, all can be coarse grained into a simple cartoon representation (bottom) with an active (red) and inactive (purple) state, both of which possess binding pockets
+While each has its own fascinating structure and continuum of conformational states, all can be coarse grained into a simple cartoon representation (bottom) with an active (red) and inactive (purple) state, both of which possess binding pockets